anurag1004/my-sys-CLI/Readme.md

 ######  --err                Get details about most common linux error codes  [number]

 ### NOTE
     - This CLI app is still under development phase.
+It will be updated in near future.
 ## NPM REPO
    [Go to NPM](https://www.npmjs.com/package/my-sys)
 #### Screenshots